zoontek/react-native-edge-to-edge/README.md

 ### Android

-1. As this library only support Android 6+, first you probably have to edit your `android/build.gradle` file:
+1. As this library only support Android 6+, you probably have to edit your `android/build.gradle` file:

 ```gradle
 buildscript {